oleksost/Pruning-at-a-Glance/README.md

 | ResNet-50 Baseline  | 76.15  |
 | ResNet-50 - 30%_Pruned  | **76.24**  |
 | ResNet-50 - 45.65%_Pruned  | 75.62  |

+Please cite our paper if you use the model